starknet-graph/firehose-starknet/README.md

 $ ./types/pb/generate.sh
 ```

 If any diff is found, make sure to also commit the `last_generate.txt` file so that others know what exact code versions were used to generate the types.
+If you're making changes to the proto files, make sure to commit those proto changes first before running the script, otherwise checking out to the revision specified in `last_generate.txt` would yield the proto files _before_ the changes.

 ## License